tawesoft/strictdom/README.md

 Features:

 * Nothing new to learn - mostly the same interface as vanilla.

 * Stable versioned interface e.g. `strictdom.tags_1` is a frozen view of the spec

+* Consistent handling of both [boolean attributes](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#boolean-attributes) and the weird "boolean-like" attributes like `contenteditable` or `spellcheck`.

 Example: Vanilla vs Strict